A Famous gourmet guide 1-star sushi restaurant expressing the true season via the technique and discernment

 Chef Shinsuke Mizutani trained at Sushi Ryusuke in Ginza and was the opening chef at Sushi Ginza Onodera in Honolulu before opening his namesake restaurant at the end of 2017.
 The restaurant, located just a 2-minute stroll from the Azabujuban Station, boasts what may be the most upscale and handsome decor of any sushiya anywhere.
 The restaurant is open for lunch and dinner every day, impressive for an essentially one-man operation.
 The chef is humble and skilled with Edomae techniques but is unafraid to let his creative personality shine in novel and interesting otsumami and ingredient combinations.
 The aged tuna, sourced from famed tuna broker, Yamayuki, at the Toyosu (formerly Tsukiji) market, is a particular highlight of the meal.
 The chef speaks good English and offers well-considered sake pairings for his sushi.
 I was so impressed with his sushi that I visited his restaurant three times in the span of two weeks.

-A Michelin 1-star restaurant in Tsukiji with a relaxed atmosphere and Edomae-style sushi crafted with skills honed at noted establishments
+A Famous gourmet guide 1-star restaurant in Tsukiji with a relaxed atmosphere and Edomae-style sushi crafted with skills honed at noted establishments

-Tsukiji in Tokyo is the gathering point of Japan’s finest ingredients, and behind the Tsukiji Hongan-Ji temple, a bit from the market, you will find the Michelin 1-star restaurant “Sushi Keita”.
+Tsukiji in Tokyo is the gathering point of Japan’s finest ingredients, and behind the Tsukiji Hongan-Ji temple, a bit from the market, you will find the Famous gourmet guide 1-star restaurant “Sushi Keita”.

 Modern and delightful sushi by a chef who was trained at a long-established restaurant.